Editor’s Note: This post was updated on November 15, 2018, for accuracy and comprehensiveness. It was originally published on April 19, 2017.

 Endurance Running vs. Sprinting

-You often see banter back and forth between long-distance runners (half marathoners and marathoners) and short-distance runners (sprinters and 5K runners) about which type of running is a better use of time.
-While there are a variety of different factors impacting each group, let's focus on the effect of endurance running and sprinting on body composition.
+You often see back and forth banter between long-distance runners (half marathoners and marathoners) and short-distance runners (sprinters and 5K runners) about which type of running has better health benefits when it comes to changing your body composition.
+Sprinters will claim that sprint workouts will boost your metabolism and provide an afterburn effect.
+Distance runners say that their longer distances will burn more calories and create a greater calorie deficit.
+While there are a variety of different factors impacting each group, let’s focus on the effect of endurance running and sprinting on body composition.

 A study evaluating both male and female endurance and short-distance runners took an overall look at the effect of a continuous endurance running program and a separate high intensity running program over the period of 12 weeks.
 Both groups had to participate in a half-marathon at the completion of the trial.